aiserrock/LoansAnalyzerBack/readme.md

 ***
 The main idea of the application functioning:
 There are 2 types of users:
-  1.authorized user (keep track of issued loans and income from them; has full access to the functionality of the application, independently enters into the system the amount repaid by the borrower)
+  1. authorized user (keep track of issued loans and income from them; has full access to the functionality of the application, independently enters into the system the amount repaid by the borrower)
-  2.unauthorized user (the borrower who received loan and has access only to the balance tracking page debt, payment history and payment schedule)
+  2. unauthorized user (the borrower who received loan and has access only to the balance tracking page debt, payment history and payment schedule)
 </p>